Using Natural Language Explanations to Rescale Human Judgments

 \section{Related Work}

 \paragraph{LLMs for evaluation and annotation} \citet{kocmi-federmann-2023-large} present a scoring mechanism for machine translation that we take inspiration from in this work.
-Other work has investigated giving prompts directly to LLMs instead of to annotators \cite{chiang2023large,wang2023chatgpt,chen2023exploring}.
-Similarly, \citet{he2023annollm, gilardi2023chatgpt, tornberg2023chatgpt, zhu2023can} showed that GPT-4 can outperform average crowd workers in several annotation tasks including BoolQ~\citep{clark-etal-2019-boolq}, Twitter content moderation~\citep{alizadeh2022content}, sentiment analysis~\citep{rosenthal-etal-2017-semeval}, and more. ~\citet{wang2022self} showed that GPT-3.5 can generate near expert-human instructions to align LLMs' behavior to instructions.
-Previous work has also explored the use of a defined criteria for model-based fine-grained erorr localization and rationale generation ~\cite{kim2023evallm, jiang2023tigerscore}.
+Other work has investigated giving prompts directly to LLMs instead of to annotators \citep{chiang2023large,wang2023chatgpt,chen-etal-2023-exploring-use}.
+Similarly, \citet{he-etal-2024-annollm, gilardi2023chatgpt, tornberg2023chatgpt, zhu2023can} showed that GPT-4 can outperform average crowd workers in several annotation tasks including BoolQ~\citep{clark-etal-2019-boolq}, Twitter content moderation~\citep{alizadeh2022content}, sentiment analysis~\citep{rosenthal-etal-2017-semeval}, and more. ~\citet{wang-etal-2023-self-instruct} showed that GPT-3.5 can generate near expert-human instructions to align LLMs' behavior to instructions.
+Previous work has also explored the use of a defined criteria for model-based fine-grained error localization and rationale generation ~\citep{kim2024evallm, jiang2024tigerscore}.
 Our work is assumes that some tasks on the frontiers of LLM capabilities will always need human judgments; our procedure aims to augment and improve the capabilities of the group of crowdworkers.

-\paragraph{Building consensus among annotators} Another method for rescaling annotations is the \emph{calibrated sigma} method \cite{weijters2016calibrated}.
+\paragraph{Building consensus among annotators} Another method for rescaling annotations is the \emph{calibrated sigma} method \citep{weijters2016calibrated}.
 However, this method does not change the ranking of examples, only rescales their scores for each annotator while preserving the ranking.
 We therefore do not compare to it here.
-Another line of work \cite{hovy-etal-2013-learning,gordon2021-disagreement-deconv} focuses on modeling annotators to build better consensus judgments, but does not address aligning pairs of annotators. \cite{sakaguchi-van-durme-2018-efficient} proposed a method EASL, that adapts the original annotator labels to probabilistic ones based on the labels of all annotators.
+Another line of work \citep{hovy-etal-2013-learning,gordon2021-disagreement-deconv} focuses on modeling annotators to build better consensus judgments, but does not address aligning pairs of annotators. \cite{sakaguchi-van-durme-2018-efficient} proposed a method EASL, that adapts the original annotator labels to probabilistic ones based on the labels of all annotators.
 Finally, \citet{ethayarajh-jurafsky-2022-authenticity} present a new protocol for NLG evaluation in which annotators give judgments in the form of probabilities over sets.
 This work also demonstrates the flaws in Likert judgments and pursues an approach to improving them orthogonal to ours.
 Consensus building has also been extensively studied in the translation community \citep{bojar-etal-2016-findings}. \cite{graham-etal-2013-continuous} showed that using a continuous scale of 0-100 improved inter-annotator correlations on translation tasks.